ywng/port/README.md

-# Port
 # Portfolio & Trade Management System
-### Node.js, MonogoDB with Sails to enforce the RESTful archietecture
+#### Node.js, MonogoDB with Sails to enforce the RESTful archietecture